Cazenovia (village), New York: Library history

 In 1890, Robert J. Hubbard purchased and donated a house for the library's use.
-Built in the Greek Revival style, it had been built in 1830 for John Williams.
+It had been built in 1830 in the Greek Revival style for John Williams.
 The ground floor of the house served as the main library building until a modern extension was built in 1996.
-Robert J. Hubbard also donated his collection of souvenirs from his 1894 Grand Tour trip.
+Hubbard also donated his collection of souvenirs from his 1894 Grand Tour of Europe.
 One of the most notable artifacts he brought back was an ancient Egyptian mummy.